trantorLiu/suggestgrid-ruby/API.md

 ## Type Methods
-Type methods are used for managing SuggestGrid types.
+Type methods are used for creating, inspecting, and deleting SuggestGrid types.
-For more information on types, refer to [Types concept documentation](http://www.suggestgrid.com/docs/types).
+For more information, you may refer to [types documentation](http://www.suggestgrid.com/docs/types).

 ### Create a New Type
 > `create_type(type, body)`